BUS FPX 4121 Assessment 1 Ethical Theories and Principles

 This paper concludes that there is a positive relationship between ethical leadership and having high personal ethical standards; however, this paper has also identified how there are differences between these two concepts, which are significant for managers within healthcare to consider.

 On the other hand, integrity in the personal life is the set values and principles of a person.
-It guides how a person behaves in a business setting or in other aspects of life as a means of making a moral decision.
-It is the foundation upon which one prepares for the exercise of ethical decisions (Franczukowska et al. , 2021).
+It guides how a person behaves in a business setting or other aspects of life as a means of making a moral decision.
+It is the foundation upon which one prepares for the exercise of ethical decisions (Franczukowska et al., 2021).

 However, a leader’s ethical obligation does not stop at this, what is expected of a leader of integrity is meeting an ethical standard.
 It involves leading in a moral way concerning leadership techniques, decision-making, and corporate culture practices.
-To appreciate the constituents’ interests and lead ethically, there is a need to have a broader perspective of the organisation and other stakeholders involved (Quade et al. , 2020).
+To appreciate the constituents’ interests and lead ethically, there is a need to have a broader perspective of the organization and other stakeholders involved (Quade et al., 2020).

 As auto-organizzatori, i manager delle aziende sanitarie hanno il dovere di prestare un esempio etico ai propri dipendenti e di esigere che la business organization rispetti la codice etico appropriato (Denier et al. , 2019).